NCI Early Drug Development (Speaker Bios)

 -

-Helen X. Chen, M.D.
+HELEN X. CHEN, M.D.

+helen.chen@nih.govDr.
+Helen Chen joined the Cancer Therapy Evaluation Program (CTEP) of National Cancer Institute (NCI) in 2000.
+She currently serves as Associate Chief of the Investigational Drug Branch (IDB) Section III, which focuses on the clinical development of antibody-based therapeutics, active immunotherapies, MAPK and RTK inhibitors as well as antiangiogenic agents.
+She has also been closely involved in NCI’s efforts on novel agent combinations and is member of the NCI Experimental Therapeutics Committee.
 Dr. Chen graduated from the Shanghai First Medical College of the Fudan University in China.
 She is board-certified in Medical Oncology after completing the Fellowship Training at Georgetown University Medical Center, Washington D.C.
 Dr. Chen also serves on external scientific committees including the International Symposium of Anti-angiogenic Therapies and Immunotherapy and the FDA-ASCO-AACR-sponsored Accelerating Anticancer Agent Development and Validation Workshop.
 She has presented at national and international meetings on strategies of combining novel and targeted agents, early drug development as well as antibody-based therapeutics and antiangiogenic therapies.
-She is the first or coauthor of over 50 original and review papers in peer-reviewed journals including Journal of Clinical Oncology, Nature Reviews, and New England Journal of Medicine. -
+She is the first or coauthor of over 50 original and review papers in peer-reviewed journals including Journal of Clinical Oncology, Nature Reviews, and New England Journal of Medicine.

+Steven Gore, MD, earned his undergraduate and doctoral degrees at Yale, performed his residency at the University of Chicago and his oncology fellowship at Johns Hopkins.
+He rose from instructor to full professor at Johns Hopkins, and, in 2013, he became professor of medicine and director of hematologic malignancies at Yale.
+He joined the Investigational Drug Branch at CTEP in 2020.
 Dr. Gore is an internationally recognized expert in drug development in leukemia.
 His research career focused on the development of drugs with epigenetic targets for the treatment of myeloid disease, and he has played a major role in the incorporation of epigenetic modifiers in the treatment of myeloid malignancies.
-Among his many other accomplishments, Dr. Gore has been on the NCI Leukemia Steering Committee since 2015 and became co-chair in 2017.
-Dr. Gore is author or co-author of over 200 scholarly publications including primary research papers, book chapters, books, reviews, and practice guidelines. -
+Among his many other accomplishments, Dr. Gore served on the NCI Leukemia Steering Committee beginning in 2015 and served as co-chair from 2017 until he joined CTEP.
+Dr. Gore is author or co-author of over 200 scholarly publications including primary research papers, book chapters, books, reviews, and practice guidelines.

 S. Percy Ivy, M.D.